m-h-s/DataExtraction/readme.txt

 Your design must take into consideration of future support of new input file formats (for example xml files).

-Note 1: DO NOT MODIFY THE GIVEN DATA FILES!
-Note 2: you can include any open-source libraries you need in addition to what's provided in "lib" directory.
-Note 3: Use the given RecordMerger class as a starting point.
-Note 4: Please refrain from using language features from Java 9 or above.
-The compiler flag is set to accept 1.8 source.

 Expected Outcome
 ----------------
 - Your program must generate "combined.csv"